thibmaek/thibmaek.github.io/_posts/2015-08-10-getting-location-data-in-photos-for-os-x.md

 So it seems this is a working and easy solution for Apple's stunningly stupid decision to remove this feature from Photos.
 While this method works, I hope that Apple brings it back in some future version of Photos.

-> PS: I submitted a PR to but GeoTag on Cask sinc it wasn't there yet, so you should be able to install it from there soon.
+> Update: I submitted GeoTag to Cask so you can install it with homebrew Cask.